isomorphisms/progit/en/03-git-branching/01-chapter3.markdown

 	Branch sf set up to track remote branch refs/remotes/origin/serverfix.
 	Switched to a new branch "sf"

-Now, your local branch sf will automatically push to and pull from origin/serverfix.
+Now, your local branch sf will push to and pull from origin/serverfix.

 ### Deleting Remote Branches ###